mrsdo/adding-https-to-react-app-localhost/README.md

 Runs the app in the development mode.\
 Open [https://localhost:3000](https://localhost:3000) to view it in your browser.

-Using Safari, literally drag/drop certificate to secure directory, then double-click the local.cer file to add it to the MacOS system keychain.
+Using Safari, literally drag/drop local.cer to a secure directory.
+Open that directory, then double-click the local.cer file to add it to the MacOS system keychain.
+Make sure to reset Trust to Always Trust.